Stancoo/contrastive_loss/README.md

 ## Current repo

-To demonstrate the advantage of the contrastive loss account on a particular example we will use as a model the version of the so-called <a href="https://link.springer.com/article/10.1007/s10489-022-03613-1">Spatio-Temporal AE</a> translated into Pytorch.
+To demonstrate the advantage of the contrastive loss account on a particular example,  as a model we take a version of the so-called <a href="https://link.springer.com/article/10.1007/s10489-022-03613-1">Spatio-Temporal AE</a> translated into Pytorch.
+It is intended to classify the video fragments in a binary sense, i.e. normal/anomal.
+As an input it takes a sequence of frames of the fixed length as defined in `config.json`: `"seq_len":21`.